Dr William Edmondes

 Will has twice been degree programme director for the BA in Contemporary & Popular Music (W301); was DPD for the MMus between 2006 and 2011; and was head of postgraduate studies and postgraduate research 2012-2014.

-Non-notated composition; improvised performance & recording (using voice alongside guitar, recorded media such as hardware samplers, turntables & dictaphones); digital dissemination and artist branding as micro-mythology.
+In terms of more abstracted, broader discourses, Will's research comprises: (mostly) non-notated composition; improvised performance & recording (using voice alongside guitar, recorded media such as hardware samplers, turntables & dictaphones); digital dissemination and artist branding as micro-mythology.

 Current, ongoing projects: